The Fourth Catalog of Active Galactic Nuclei Detected by the Fermi Large Area Telescope: Abstract

 \section{Abstract}

-A preliminary version of the fourth catalog (4LAC) of active galactic nuclei (AGNs) detected by the {\em Fermi}-Large Area Telescope (LAT) is presented.
-It is based on the fourth {\em Fermi}-LAT catalog (4FGL) of sources detected with a Test Statistic ($TS$) greater than 25 between 50 MeV and 1 TeV using the first 8 years of gamma-ray data.
-The 4LAC catalog includes $\nsrc$ AGNs located at high Galactic latitudes ($|b|>10\arcdeg$), a $\fracnew$\% increase over the previous 3LAC catalog established with 4 years of data.
-AGNs represent at least \fraclat\% of the high-latitude 4FGL sources.
-In addition, we report the detection of $\nlowlat$ AGNs located at low galactic latitudes.
-A fraction of 98\% of the detected AGNs are blazars.
-These blazars are classified following a two-fold approach i) according to the strength of their optical lines as Flat Spectrum Radio Quasars, FSRQs, BL Lac-type objects, BL Lacs, or blazar candidates of unknown types, BCUs and ii) according to the position of their synchrotron peak, using archival data as low-, intermediate- or high-synchrotron peaked objects, LSPs, ISPS and HSPs respectively.
-The properties of these sources, in terms of spectral features, redshifts and variability, are briefly discussed.
+The fourth catalog of active galactic nuclei (AGNs) detected by the {\em Fermi Gamma-ray Space Telescope} Large Area Telescope (4LAC) between 2008 August 4 and 2016 August 2 contains $\nsrc$ objects located at high Galactic latitudes ($|b|>10\arcdeg$).
+It includes 85\% more sources than the previous 3LAC catalog based on 4 years of data.
+AGNs represent at least \fraclat\% of the high-latitude sources in the fourth {\em Fermi}-Large Area Telescope Source Catalog (4FGL), which covers the energy range from 50 MeV to 1 TeV.
+In addition, $\nlowlat$ gamma-ray AGNs are found at low Galactic latitudes.
+Most of the 4LAC AGNs are blazars (98\%), while the remainder are other types of AGNs.
+The blazar population consists of 24\% Flat Spectrum Radio Quasars (FSRQs), 38\% BL Lac-type objects (BL~Lacs), and 38\% blazar candidates of unknown types (BCUs).
+On average, FSRQs display softer spectra and stronger variability in the gamma-ray band than BL~Lacs do, confirming previous findings.
+All AGNs detected by ground-based atmospheric Cherenkov telescopes are also found in the 4LAC.

 \keywords{gamma rays: galaxies --- gamma rays: observations --- galaxies: active --- galaxies: jets --- BL Lacertae objects: general --- quasars: general}